Arnved Nedkvitne: Controversy over academic freedom and dismissal in 2009

 In February, 2009, Nedkvitne was dismissed from his position as professor by the university board of the University of Oslo after he had refused to attend a meeting with the dean of the faculty of humanities Trine Syvertsen.
 This happened in the context of a years-long conflict at his institute involving several professors.
 A point of contention was the management style of then-institute director Jorunn Bjørgum, who was accused of being "highly authoritarian" by one of Nedkvitne's professor colleagues, and both sides accused each other of harassment.

 The case caused concern among other Norwegian professors and academics (including Jan Helge Solbakk, Henning Jakhelln, Bernt Hagtvet, Kristian Gundersen, Unni Wikan, Arne Johan Vetlesen, Anine Kierulf and Jan Fridthjof Bernt) that academic freedom was not respected by the university administration.
 On March 11, 2009, it became known that Nedkvitne would bring the case to court with support from the Norwegian Association of Researchers.

 The case commenced before Oslo City Court in January 2010.
-Professor Finn Fuglestad testified that Jorunn Bjørgum was a "highly authoritarian" institute director, while Professor Kristine Bruland testified that the institute leadership "systematically harassed emplyees."
+Professor Finn Fuglestad testified that Jorunn Bjørgum was a "highly authoritarian" institute director, while Professor Kristine Bruland testified that the institute leadership "systematically harassed employees."
 Bruland's testimony was also supported by Professor John Peter Collett.
 The city court found that the university was entitled to fire Nedkvitne.
 Nedkvitne first decided not to appeal to the High Court (Borgarting lagmannsrett) for economic reasons.
 The court's decision was criticized by several professors.
 In February 2010, the Board of the Norwegian Association of Researchers decided to support an appeal financially, due to the "principal character" of his case.
 In March 2011 the High Court's decision upheld the City Court's decision, stating that the University of Oslo was entitled to fire Nedkvitne because he allegedly refused to attend a meeting with Syvertsen.

 The University of Oslo offered to give Nedkvitne 2 years pay if he would turn in his resignation.